scikit-learn-contrib/project-template/doc/user_guide.rst

     >>> pipe.predict_proba(X)  # doctest: +ELLIPSIS
     array([...])

-Since our classifier inherites from :class:`sklearn.base.ClassifierMixin`, we can compute the accuracy by calling the ``score`` method::
+Since our classifier inherits from :class:`sklearn.base.ClassifierMixin`, we can compute the accuracy by calling the ``score`` method::

     >>> pipe.score(X, y)  # doctest: +ELLIPSIS